Choose from 5 options:

 - Chemicals that have been assessed or evaluated under the Industrial Chemicals Act 2019 or the Industrial Chemicals (Notification and Assessment) Act 1989.
 Substances included on the list of chemicals with high hazards for categorisation are those identified as having hazard characteristics in human health hazard band C or environment hazard bands D or C. Substances are added at the discretion of the Executive Director of the Australian Industrial Chemicals Introduction Scheme.

-You do need to use this list if:
+You need to use this list if:

-- you are working out your introduction’s category — as exempted, reported or assessed and
+- you are working out your introduction’s category — as exempted, reported or assessed, and

-- our guidance tells you to search it to demonstrate that your chemical does not have certain hazard characteristics
+our guidance tells you to search it to demonstrate that your chemical does not have certain hazard characteristics

 Note: The list is a compilation of chemicals from each of the trusted sources.
 We have: